eimamura/dataops-agent/README.md

 - `HUGGINGFACEHUB_API_TOKEN`: optional when using public repos but required for private endpoints.
 - `OPENAI_API_KEY` / `OPENAI_API_BASE`: required when `LLM_PROVIDER=openai` (base URL only when targeting Azure or compatible endpoints).
 - `MAX_NEW_TOKENS`: cap responses for predictable billing/perf.
+- `DATABASE_URL`: optional SQLAlchemy connection string used by the SQL tool (Postgres example above).

 ## Local Postgres (Docker)
 We ship a `compose.yaml` that provisions PostgreSQL 16 for local persistence and agent experimentation.